folly2022/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7. a script that creates a new global variable
 8. a script that prints the result of the addition
 9. a script that prints the result of POWER divided by DIVIDE
+10. a script that displays the result of BREATH to the power LOVE